 What takes longer?
 An hour spent waiting in the doctor’s office, or an hour in the company of friends, doing an activity you really enjoy?
 We all know that time is relative.
-One minute to complete an examination seems a lot shorter than a minute left on the clock in a tightly fought basketball game.
+One minute to complete an examination seems a lot shorter than a minute left on the clock in a tightly fought football game.

 But while time may be relative, it’s also precious and these days, it seems limited.
 All of us have growing demands on our time: We are all trying to squeeze in work commitments, family time, recreational activities, fitness, shopping and other duties into too-short days.

-As financial advisors focus more on providing holistic wealth management services to their clients, time has become yet one more thing for you to manage.
+As financial advisers focus more on providing holistic wealth management services to their clients, time has become yet one more thing for you to manage.
 Selecting core investments for a group of investors with a similar amount of assets is one thing.
 Conducting a discovery process with each client to identify their individual goals, preferences and circumstances, then determining the ideal mix of investments to help them achieve those goals, is another.
 The latter takes much more time, but it also has greater value.

 Click image to enlarge

-Generally there are two broad goals: growth and income, with most investors requiring some combination of both.
-But everyone’s circumstances are different: taxable vs tax-exempt; young vs. not so young; employed, self-employed, nearing retirement, retired—all of these must be considered to find the best investment fit for an individual client.
+Generally, there are two broad goals: growth and income, with most investors requiring some combination of both.
+But everyone’s circumstances are different: taxable vs tax-exempt; young vs. not so young; employed, self-employed, nearing retirement, retired - all of these must be considered to find the best investment fit for an individual client.
 Finally, we all have our own preferences: Conservative, moderate, aggressive and various stances in-between.